 Many of the venues have some indoor activities where you can rest up, warm up, or grab a bite to eat.
 Though some carnival events, like the canoe race across the St. Lawrence River or the night parade 500, may require you to stand outside for long periods of time.
 On those days, dress correctly and follow up those events with an indoor activity.

-Kiosks and other outlets in the city sell the Bonnehomme effigy tag for CAD$15 that gets you into most of the Winter Carnival events.
+Kiosks and other outlets in the city sell the Bonnehomme figure (or effigy) tag for CAD$15 that gets you into most of the Winter Carnival events.
 Have cash on hand if you plan to buy from one of the street kiosks.
 Save $5 if you buy the effigy before January 1 for the upcoming carnival.
+You can also purchase your entry online.

-Some activities cost extra, but families can still have a full, fun day with just the purchase of the Carnival Bonnehomme effigy.
+Some activities cost extra, but families can still have a full, fun day with just the purchase of the Carnival Bonnehomme figure.
+Sales of this figurine are the Carnival’s main source of funding.
+Visitors 8 years old or older must wear the official effigy to access Carnival sites.

 Plenty of accommodation deals are available during Carnival.